 Clean Versus Dirty: The Cheeseburger Example

 If you’re unclear on why organic and grass-fed are important differentiators in your food choices consider this: a bunless double cheeseburger from McDonald’s would probably fit into your keto macros, as it has 21 grams of fat and only 3 grams of net carbs.
 But the meat is factory farmed, which means it is likely to contain antibiotics, hormones, and steroids.
 It’s also not as nutrient dense as grass-fed beef, which has a completely different fatty-acid profile than grain-fed beef.
 (Grass-fed beef contains up to five times more omega-3 fatty acids than grain fed beef and twice as much CLA as grain-fed beef; CLA, or conjugated linoleic acid, is known to be protective against cancer, obesity, and diabetes.)
 Meanwhile, the processed cheese on the burger contains added colors.
-So while you may be getting your macros, you’re getting limited nutrition, plus unknown food additives that may impact your health.
+So while you may be getting your macros, you’re getting limited nutrition and micronutrients, plus unknown food additives that may impact your overall health.